Easy Shami Kebabs

 Here are some of the ways to enjoy Shami Kebabs.
 Try any of these or be inspired to find your own combination:

-• Serve them with tomato sauce, chilli sauce or Mint Chutney and enjoy with cup of tea.
+• Serve them with tomato sauce, chilli sauce or Mint Chutney and enjoy with cup of Chai.

 • Make a sandwich with your favourite bread and sauce.
 Toast the bread slightly or enjoy it untoasted.